COBOL: Code format

 The height of COBOL's popularity coincided with the era of keypunch machines and punched cards.
 The program itself was written onto punched cards, then read in and compiled, and the data fed into the program was sometimes on cards as well.

 COBOL can be written in two formats: fixed (the default) or free.
-In fixed-format, code must be aligned to fit in certain areas (a hold-over from using punched cards).
+In fixed-format, code must be aligned to fit in certain areas (a holdover from using punched cards).
 Until COBOL 2002, these were:

 In COBOL 2002, Areas A and B were merged to form the program-text area, which now ends at an implementor-defined column.

 COBOL 2002 also introduced free-format code.
 Free-format code can be placed in any column of the file, as in newer programming languages.
 Comments are specified using *>, which can be placed anywhere and can also be used in fixed-format source code.
 Continuation lines are not present, and the >>PAGE directive replaces the / indicator.